numbas/editor/docs/extensions/writing-extensions.rst

 Creating a new extension
 ------------------------

-To begin writing an extension, click on the :guilabel:`Profile` link, then :guilabel:`Extensions`.
+To begin writing an extension from scratch, click on the :guilabel:`Profile` link, then :guilabel:`Extensions`.

-Click the :guilabel:`Create a new extension button`.
+Click the :guilabel:`Create a new extension` button.
 On the following page, enter a name for your extension and click :guilabel:`Submit`.
 Note that the extension's name must be unique among all extensions in the database, so you might need to change your chosen name if someone else has already used it.